News and insights brought to you by the International Diabetes Federation

 In low- and middle-income countries, obstacles to screening are prevalent.
 Barriers include long waiting periods for appointments and on the day of the visit, and financial burdens associated with health insurance premiums, medical consultations, treatment and necessary supplies.
 Additionally, the limited availability of services in rural areas or outside major cities and academic institutions often requires extended travel times.

-Under the guidance of IDF, a team of experts developed a set of clinical practice recommendations for the effective management of DME.
+The International Diabetes Federation and the International Agency for the Prevention of Blindness (IAPB), and a team of experts developed a set of clinical practice recommendations for the effective management of DME.
 These recommendations serve as a decision support tool for general practitioners, opticians, ophthalmologists, hospital physicians and other clinicians involved in managing diabetic eye disease.
 They result from a collaborative and evidence-based process incorporating the most up-to-date advancements in DME management.
 Download

 Justine Evans is Content Editor at the International Diabetes Federation